kamiKAC/leaf2mqtt/README.md

                 timeout: 600
         # Let's have a cool down to give time to Home Assistant to update all the states.
         - delay: "00:00:10"

+## OpenHAB integration
+Once you configure and start application you can configure OpenHAB to get data for your Leaf.
+Example config file is [here](/openhab) and documentation is [here](/openhab/README.md)

 ## Credits
 - Forked from [Troon/leaf2mqtt](https://github.com/Troon/leaf2mqtt).
 Thank you for the inspiration!